Meutya Hafid

+Early life and education

+She was born on 3 May 1978, in Bandung, Indonesia.

+She attended SMP Negeri 1 Jakarta, a secondary school in Menteng, Indonesia, followed by SMA Negeri 8 Jakarta in Tebet, Indonesia.
+She then moved to Singapore, where she studied at Crescent Girls' School.

+After completing her schooling, she pursued higher education in Australia and Indonesia.
+She earned a Bachelor of Engineering (BEng) in Manufacturing Engineering from the University of New South Wales, Australia, and later obtained a Master of Arts (M.A.) in Political Science from the University of Indonesia.

 Hostage tragedy

 On 18 February 2005, Hafid and her cameraman, Budiyanto, were kidnapped and held hostage by gunmen while they were on reporting in Iraq.
 The last contact made with Hafid was on 15 February, three days earlier, by Metro TV.
 They were finally released on 21 February 2005.
 Prior to Iraq, Hafid had also covered the tsunami tragedy in Aceh.

 On 28 September 2007, Hafid published her book, entitled 168 Jam dalam Sandera: Memoar Seorang Jurnalis yang Disandera di Irak (168 Hours Taken as A Hostage: Memoirs of a Journalist in Iraq).
 President Susilo Bambang Yudhoyono wrote the introduction in the book.
 Besides the president, several other figures also contributed to the book, such as Don Bosco Selamun (Chief Editor of Metro TV 2004–2005), Marty Natalegawa (Former Spokesman of the Ministry of Foreign Affairs), and Abu Bakar Baasyir (Leader of Jamaah Ansharut Tauhid).